gprohorov/big-id-task/README.md

 Design and implement a simple Java program to find specific strings in a large text..

-  TextBlockSuplier cut from a huge text  portions of 1000 lines one by one.
+  TextBlockSuplier cut of the portions of 1000 lines one by one from the huge text   .

-  Each portion is processed by the Matcher in a separate thread ( **CompletableFuture** ).
+  Each portion is sent to the Matcher and is processed in a separate thread ( **CompletableFuture** ).

  The result is a list of Map<String, List<Location>>